TL;DR

 Focusing only on surface-level metrics (CTR, CPC) without looking at conversions and profitability

 Solution: Always audit CPA and ROAS (or conversion rate if you don't have revenue tracking).
-CTR and CPC are means, not goal — you can have high CTR and bad ROI.
+CTR and CPC are means, not the goal — you can have a high CTR and a terrible ROI.

 Mistake #2

-Skipping Search Terms Report — most important part of audit that uncovers wasted spend
+Skipping the Search Terms Report — the single most important part of the audit for uncovering wasted spend

-Solution: Search Terms Report MUST be part of every Google Ads audit.
-Filter top 50 by cost (30 days) and check if relevant.
-Add negatives for all irrelevant with $15+ spend.
+Solution: The Search Terms Report MUST be part of every Google Ads audit.
+Filter the top 50 terms by cost (30 days) and check their relevance.
+Add negatives for every irrelevant term with $15+ spend.

 Mistake #3

-Changing 10 things at once so you don't know what impacted results
+Changing 10 things at once, so you can't tell what moved the results

-Solution: After audit, prioritize top 3-5 actions and do them gradually (1-2 weeks between changes, wait learning period).
-This way you can measure impact of each optimization individually.
+Solution: After the audit, prioritize the top 3-5 actions and roll them out gradually (1-2 weeks between changes, respecting learning periods).
+That way you can measure the impact of each optimization individually.

 Mistake #4

-Looking only at last 7 days of data (too short for valid conclusions)
+Looking at only the last 7 days of data (too short for valid conclusions)

-Solution: Audit last 30-90 days of data.
-7 days is too short (weekend vs weekday distortion, seasonality, not enough conversions for statistical significance).
+Solution: Audit the last 30-90 days of data.
+Seven days is too short — weekend vs weekday distortion, seasonality, and too few conversions for statistical significance.

 Mistake #5